COLUMN-Global economy slows, recession risk hangs in the balance: Kemp

 - U.S. manufacturing slowdown spreads to services (Reuters, Oct.
 4) - U.S. consumers show growing signs of debt distress (Reuters, Sept.
 12)

 - Trump must choose between economy and trade war (Reuters, Aug.
-23) - U.S. consumer confidence critical to the economic outlook
+23) - U.S. consumer confidence critical to economic outlook (Reuters, May 31)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)